lemmack/lemmack.github.io/content/posts/tissue-surveillance-of-persistent-toxicants.md

 # Introduction

+Brief definitions:
+* *Persistant toxicants* are chemicals that resist breakdown and clearance in the body and can accumulate over years or decades.
+* *Total body burden* is the amount of these toxicants stored in all tissues, not just what happens to be ciruclating on the day  you draw blood.

 There's a gap in public health surveillance that I believe will eventually have to be addressed if we want the march of progress in population health to continue.
 Current surveillance relies heavily on biological fluids (blood serum and urine) to monitor population exposure to environmental contaminants.
 While these matrices effectively capture recent exposures and water-soluble compounds, they frequently fail to reflect the total body burden of persistent toxicants.

 This gap exists because many critical pollutants do not remain in circulation; they sequester in specific tissue compartments over a lifetime, and they can be tricky to measure.
 Lipophilic compounds like PCBs and pesticides partition into adipose tissue, mercury builds up in nervous tissue, lead accumulates in the skeleton, and so on.
 Consequently, relying solely on fluid biomonitoring creates a pharmacokinetic blind spot, risking a significant underestimation of the toxicological drivers behind chronic diseases, and especially those with long latency periods such as neurodegenerative disorders and renal pathology.